All Episodes

 There's nowhere to go to avoid that.

-If you're if you're gonna have anybody from major media other than I mean, even the Fox people went there.
+If you're going to have anybody from major media other than, I mean, even the Fox people went there.

-There's a way you don't uh you may not be able to avoid it, but you can set the tone.
+There's a way you don't, you may not be able to avoid it, but you can set the tone.

-The problem with the GOP pay base under Rance Previous is we have never controlled the uh the terminology in a discussion.
+The problem with the GOP base under Rance Privus is we have never controlled the terminology in the discussion.

-So people will think that oh, well, you hate women because you you know held this position, or you hate minorities because of whatever.
+So people will think that, oh, well, you hate women because you hold this position, or you hate minorities because of whatever.

-No, that's just that that's that's because the GOP thinks that it is somehow um it looks bad to defend yourself to uh to fight back.
+No, that's because the GOP thinks that if he is somehow, it looks bad to defend yourself to fight back.

-They they believe that allegations like that are forgotten the next day.
+They believe that allegations like that are forgotten the next day.

-What what was the point you wanted to make about the two stories on CNN?
+What was the point you wanted to make about the two stories of CNN?

-Well, you have in one case, I don't know if you're familiar about the man who killed his son for being gay.
+The two stories I wanted to make was dealing with just how they redefine terms, where you have, in one case, I don't know if you're familiar about the man who killed his son for being gay.

 It was a CNN story about this man in California who killed his son allegedly for being gay.